Airbnb (NASDAQ:ABNB) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Airbnb (NASDAQ:ABNB) from a hold rating to a buy rating in a report released on Monday, Zacks.com reports.
-The firm currently has $161.00 price objective on the stock.
+Airbnb (NASDAQ:ABNB) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Wednesday, Zacks.com reports.
+The brokerage currently has a $166.00 target price on the stock.
+Zacks Investment Research‘s price target indicates a potential upside of 9.82% from the company’s previous close.

 According to Zacks, “Airbnb Inc. provides marketplace model connects hosts and guests online or through mobile devices to book spaces and experiences.
 It primarily offers private rooms and luxury villas.
 Airbnb Inc. is based in San Francisco, California. “

-ABNB has been the subject of a number of other reports.
-Loop Capital increased their price target on Airbnb from $195.00 to $240.00 and gave the stock a buy rating in a report on Wednesday, June 9th.
+Several other equities research analysts have also recently commented on the company.
+DA Davidson decreased their target price on Airbnb from $210.00 to $174.00 and set a “buy” rating for the company in a research note on Friday, May 14th.
+Wedbush cut their price target on Airbnb from $175.00 to $150.00 and set a “neutral” rating on the stock in a report on Friday, May 14th.
 They noted that the move was a valuation call.
-Gordon Haskett upgraded Airbnb from an underperform rating to a buy rating and set a $172.00 price target for the company in a report on Tuesday, July 13th.
-Royal Bank of Canada reiterated a buy rating and set a $170.00 price target on shares of Airbnb in a report on Friday, July 16th.
-Barclays decreased their price target on Airbnb from $180.00 to $140.00 and set an equal weight rating for the company in a report on Friday, May 14th.
+BTIG Research upgraded Airbnb from a “neutral” rating to a “buy” rating and cut their price target for the stock from $172.50 to $170.00 in a report on Thursday, July 22nd.
+Loop Capital increased their price target on Airbnb from $195.00 to $240.00 and gave the stock a “buy” rating in a report on Wednesday, June 9th.
 They noted that the move was a valuation call.
-Finally, Piper Sandler decreased their price target on Airbnb from $198.00 to $175.00 and set an overweight rating for the company in a report on Friday, May 14th.
-One analyst has rated the stock with a sell rating, nineteen have assigned a hold rating and eighteen have assigned a buy rating to the stock.
-The company currently has a consensus rating of Hold and a consensus target price of $170.09.
+Finally, Piper Sandler cut their price target on Airbnb from $198.00 to $175.00 and set an “overweight” rating on the stock in a report on Friday, May 14th.
+One investment analyst has rated the stock with a sell rating, twenty have assigned a hold rating and seventeen have assigned a buy rating to the stock.
+Airbnb presently has an average rating of “Hold” and an average price target of $170.24.

-Airbnb (NASDAQ:ABNB) last posted its quarterly earnings data on Wednesday, May 12th.
-The company reported ($1.12) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($1.15) by $0.03.
-The company had revenue of $887.00 million during the quarter, compared to analyst estimates of $717.99 million.
-The business’s revenue for the quarter was up 5.4% compared to the same quarter last year.
-Sell-side analysts anticipate that Airbnb will post -1.02 earnings per share for the current year.
+Airbnb (NASDAQ:ABNB) last released its earnings results on Wednesday, May 12th.
+The company reported ($1.12) EPS for the quarter, topping the consensus estimate of ($1.15) by $0.03.
+The business had revenue of $887.00 million for the quarter, compared to analyst estimates of $717.99 million.
+The firm’s quarterly revenue was up 5.4% compared to the same quarter last year.
+As a group, sell-side analysts predict that Airbnb will post -0.98 earnings per share for the current year.

-In other news, CTO Aristotle N. Balogh sold 4,000 shares of the firm’s stock in a transaction that occurred on Tuesday, June 1st.
-The shares were sold at an average price of $143.82, for a total transaction of $575,280.00.
-Following the completion of the sale, the chief technology officer now owns 361,568 shares in the company, valued at approximately $52,000,709.76.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Ann Mather sold 3,306 shares of Airbnb stock in a transaction that occurred on Monday, May 17th.
-The shares were sold at an average price of $136.34, for a total transaction of $450,740.04.
-Following the completion of the transaction, the director now owns 6,463 shares of the company’s stock, valued at $881,165.42.
+In other news, Director Ann Mather sold 3,306 shares of the business’s stock in a transaction dated Monday, May 17th.
+The stock was sold at an average price of $136.34, for a total value of $450,740.04.
+Following the completion of the sale, the director now owns 6,463 shares of the company’s stock, valued at approximately $881,165.42.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CFO Dave Stephenson sold 47,883 shares of the business’s stock in a transaction dated Monday, May 17th.
+The shares were sold at an average price of $136.96, for a total value of $6,558,055.68.
+Following the completion of the sale, the chief financial officer now directly owns 394,839 shares of the company’s stock, valued at approximately $54,077,149.44.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 3,168,023 shares of company stock valued at $452,687,619.
-36.30% of the stock is currently owned by company insiders.
+In the last ninety days, insiders have sold 3,168,023 shares of company stock valued at $452,687,619.
+Corporate insiders own 36.30% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-FDx Advisors Inc. purchased a new position in Airbnb in the 2nd quarter valued at approximately $916,000.
-American Century Companies Inc. grew its stake in Airbnb by 323.5% in the 2nd quarter.
-American Century Companies Inc. now owns 266,842 shares of the company’s stock valued at $40,864,000 after buying an additional 203,830 shares in the last quarter.
-Platform Technology Partners purchased a new position in Airbnb in the 2nd quarter valued at approximately $434,000.
-CKW Financial Group grew its stake in Airbnb by 66.7% in the 2nd quarter.
-CKW Financial Group now owns 500 shares of the company’s stock valued at $77,000 after buying an additional 200 shares in the last quarter.
-Finally, Northeast Investment Management grew its stake in Airbnb by 8.1% in the 2nd quarter.
-Northeast Investment Management now owns 1,327 shares of the company’s stock valued at $203,000 after buying an additional 99 shares in the last quarter.
-Institutional investors and hedge funds own 12.53% of the company’s stock.
+Large investors have recently made changes to their positions in the stock.
+Spreng Capital Management Inc. purchased a new position in Airbnb during the 1st quarter valued at about $309,000.
+6elm Capital LP increased its holdings in Airbnb by 57.8% during the 1st quarter.
+6elm Capital LP now owns 74,152 shares of the company’s stock valued at $13,936,000 after purchasing an additional 27,152 shares during the period.
+US Bancorp DE increased its holdings in Airbnb by 8,148.9% during the 1st quarter.
+US Bancorp DE now owns 72,590 shares of the company’s stock valued at $13,642,000 after purchasing an additional 71,710 shares during the period.
+NZS Capital LLC purchased a new position in shares of Airbnb during the 2nd quarter worth approximately $5,912,000.
+Finally, Gainplan LLC purchased a new position in shares of Airbnb during the 1st quarter worth approximately $474,000.
+Institutional investors own 11.75% of the company’s stock.

 Airbnb, Inc, together with its subsidiaries, operates a platform for stays and experiences to guests worldwide.
 The company's marketplace model connects hosts and guests online or through mobile devices to book spaces and experiences.
 It primarily offers private rooms and luxury villas.
 The company was formerly known as AirBed & Breakfast, Inc and changed its name to Airbnb, Inc in November 2010.